nickpetrichor/pixelslide/README.md

 # PixelSlide

-PixelSlide is a modern iOS application built with SwiftUI for pixel-perfect image editing and manipulation.
+PixelSlide is a modern iOS puzzle game built with SwiftUI that challenges players to solve sliding tile puzzles.
+Players can slide pieces of an image around to reconstruct the complete picture.

 ## Features

-*Coming soon*
+- Classic sliding puzzle gameplay
+- Multiple difficulty levels
+- Custom image support
+- Smooth animations and intuitive touch controls
+- Move counter and timer to track your progress
+- Achievement system

 ## Requirements